tdmrhn/Gallery-Lightbox/readme.txt

 This WordPress Plugin adds Lightbox feature to the core Gallery block with a simple toggle button.
 Easily enable or disable it for any gallery block by selecting 'media file' under the 'link to' dropdown.
 Once selected, the Lightbox toggle will appear.
 It also supports custom coded galleries through a filter (check FAQ).

-<a href="https://github.com/tdmrhn/dLightbox.js" target=_blank>dLightbox.js</a> is fully responsive, supporting touch, mousewheel, keyboard, and mouse drag interactions, as well as slide counters and figcaption.
+<a href="https://github.com/tdmrhn/dLightbox.js" target=_blank>dLightbox.js</a> is fully responsive, supporting touch, mousewheel, keyboard, and mouse drag interactions, build-in thumbnails, as well as slide counters and figcaption.
 With no dependency on jQuery, dLightbox.js ensures optimal viewing experiences across all devices.

-Although extremely lightweight at only 4.5kb (2kb gzipped) for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.
+Although extremely lightweight at only 6kb (2.2kb gzipped) for both dLightbox.js and dLightbox.css, the plugin only loads assets into the page if there is a core Gallery block or custom selectors defined via a filter.

 Features:

 * Enable/disable with a simple toggle button for each Gallery block individually.
 * Custom coded galleries support.
 * Supports touch, mousewheel, keyboard, and mouse drag interactions.
+* Lightbox thumbnails with an easy toggle button.
 * Slide counter and figcaption support.
-* jQuery-Free, lightweight at only 4.5kb (2kb gzipped) for both dLightbox.js and dLightbox.css
+* jQuery-Free, lightweight at only 6kb (2.2kb gzipped) for both dLightbox.js and dLightbox.css
 * Fully responsive.

 == Installation ==

-1. Download the plugin ZIP file from [Gallery Lightbox](#).
+1. Download the plugin ZIP file from <a href="https://github.com/tdmrhn/Gallery-Lightbox/blob/main/gallery-lightbox.zip" target=_blank>Gallery Lightbox</a>.
 2. In your WordPress admin panel, navigate to Plugins -> Add New.
 3. Click the "Upload Plugin" button, choose the ZIP file you downloaded, and click "Install Now."
 4. After installation, activate the plugin.